Manage Your Anxiety

 Our first session determines if there is a good match between us.
 We explore what is happening for you and if I can be of help.
 If we decide to work together, we will find the way that works the best for you.

-I use tools like thought repatterning, CBT, EMDR, neurofeedback, body-focused techniques, guided chakra meditation, vibrational repatterning, archetypal imagery and breath brings deep relaxation and help you connect to yourself thought reflection and contemplation.
+I use tools like thought repatterning, CBT, EMDR, neurofeedback, body-focused techniques, guided meditation and breath brings deep relaxation and help you connect to and better understand yourself.
 Integrative health counseling can help restore balance on a physical, psychological and spiritual level.

 I can’t guarantee that you’ll walk away from theapy and never worry again.
 However, if you are willing to do the work, therapy is likely to help you feel better.